FAQs for landlords: Upcoming EPC reforms & minimum energy efficiency standards

 What are the penalties for non-compliance?

 Currently, landlords face fines of up to £5,000 for non-compliance with minimum energy efficiency standards.
-The government proposes increasing this to £30,000 per property.
+The government will be increasing this to £30,000 per property.

 Short-term & holiday lets